geekible-ltd/auth-server/README.md

 // Available error constants
 var (
     ErrFailedToCreateTenant        = errors.New("failed to create tenant")
     ErrFailedToCreateUser          = errors.New("failed to create user")
     ErrFailedToHashPassword        = errors.New("failed to hash password")
     ErrTenantAlreadyExists         = errors.New("tenant already exists")
     ErrUserAlreadyExists           = errors.New("user already exists")
     ErrUserNotFound                = errors.New("user not found")
     ErrInvalidPassword             = errors.New("invalid password")
     ErrTenantNotFound              = errors.New("tenant not found")
-)
+    ErrTenantLicenceNotFound       = errors.New("tenant licence not found")
+    ErrTenantLicenceExceeded       = errors.New("tenant licence exceeded")
+    ErrTenantLicenceExpired        = errors.New("tenant licence expired")
+    ErrFailedToCreateTenantLicence = errors.New("failed to create tenant licence") )
 ```